shivampatel251097/HR-Employee-Dataset-Analysis-Using-Tableau/README.md

-# HR-Employee-Dataset-Analysis-Using-Tableau
+# HR - Employee Dataset Analysis Using Tableau

-The Project is to develop an attractive Dashboard, which helps in visualizing the insights out of the HR Data.
-It consists of Employees detail about their job status, performance, resignation reason, etc. Using these attributes insights are developed out of data.
+The objective of the project is to create an engaging dashboard designed to visualize meaningful insights derived from HR data.
+This dashboard encompasses comprehensive employee information, including job status, performance metrics, reasons for resignation, and more.
+The goal is to derive valuable insights by analyzing and presenting data based on these attributes.

 ![Screenshot (201)](https://user-images.githubusercontent.com/32011622/60383852-539ac500-9a94-11e9-832b-68648bc5c1ba.png)